unknown source

 - graph class grid has unbounded bisection bandwidth

-- disjoint cycles upper bounds bisection bandwidth by a constant
+- graph class disjoint cycles has constant bisection bandwidth

 - graph class disjoint cycles has unbounded girth